SwissDataScienceCenter/renku/helm-chart/values.yaml.changelog.md

 Please follow this convention when adding a new row
 * `<type: NEW|EDIT|DELETE> - *<resource name>*: <details>`
+## Upgrading to Renku 2.12.0

+* DELETE all `enableV1Services` related resources.
+These resources were already disabled by default.
+They are now fully removed from the deployment process.

 ## Upgrading to Renku 2.11.0